Elections in Rome: City Council election, 1947

 The snap election took place on 12 October 1947.

 As for the previous municipal election, no clear winner emerged from the competition.
 The left-wing Bloc of the People list gained again the most seats.
 Differently from the 1946 election, the Common Man's Front did poorly and lost more than half of its votes, while Christian Democracy enforced its position making a net gain of 10 seats with more than 32% of votes.

 As a result of the election, on 5 November 1947 the City Council re-elected Salvatore Rebecchini (DC) as Mayor.
 Rebecchini obtained 41 votes out of 80 and his election was made possible thanks to the support of the neo-fascist Italian Social Movement.
-He formed a centre-right municipal executive board composed by DC, UQ and PLI.
+He formed a centre-right municipal executive board composed by DC, FUQ and PLI.